CELEBRITY ENCOUNTERS

 "The Great Blackstone," a childhood idol, was the

-for the show.
-Getting Mr. Blackstone's autograph was my first
+seats for the movie and the next state show.
+Getting Mr. Blackstone's

 Video |